zilexa/Homeserver/network-configuration.md

 1. Go to _AdGuard Home (serverip:3000 or https://localhost:3000) > Settings > DNS rewrite_
 2. Add a new rule, fill in a domain name for example `myserver.o` and the local IP of your server.
 3. go to http://myserver.o:9000, Portainer should open.
 Also, AdGuard Home is now accessible via http://myserver.o:3000.
 4. For further instructions how to access specific services without having to type port numbers, see [Step 6.
-Configure Docker Services](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md), specifically the instructions for [Caddy](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md#secure-web-proxy-via-caddy-docker-proxy---documentation) and [Adguard Home](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md#safe-browsing-ad--and-malware-free-via-adguardhome---documentation).
+Services & Apps Configuration](https://github.com/zilexa/Homeserver#step-6---configure-your-apps--services), specifically the instructions for [Caddy](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md#secure-web-proxy-via-caddy-docker-proxy---documentation) and [Adguard Home](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md#safe-browsing-ad--and-malware-free-via-adguardhome---documentation).

 ***